Doesn't weigh hair down

 Ingredients: Unique complexes

 Oribe includes what they call a Signature Complex in many of their styling products.
 The complex primarily features watermelon, lychee, and edelweiss flower, and together, they offer tons of benefits.
-Lychee's properties keep hair strong and stimulate growth, and watermelon, which is also loaded with vitamin C, can promote collagen formation.
-Edelweiss flower is known to assist strands by preventing premature hair loss, working together with the other ingredients in favor of full, healthy hair.
+Lychee is packed with antioxidants and is thought to keep hair strong and stimulate growth, though there isn't much scientific evidence to back up this claim.
+Watermelon is loaded with vitamin C, which may promote collagen formation.
+Edelweiss flower is thought to assist strands by preventing premature hair loss (though no studies exist online to back up these claims), working together with the other ingredients in favor of full, healthy hair.
 This complex protects from dryness and the damage of hair's natural keratin.

 Oribe's Après Beach Wave and Shine Spray also fittingly includes a beach wave complex, which is responsible for that light hold and defined texture.
 Along with other star ingredients like ginger root extract, an exotic oil-extract blend, and glycerin, the formula keeps hair silky-soft, full of body and shine, and protected against free-radical damage.
 And if you're a fan of other Oribe products purely for the scent, this spray is sure to leave you impressed.